aldelar/ray-serve-on-aml/README.md

 src/
 	core/
 	deployment/
+    IaC/            # Infrastructure as Code

-tests/				# test data and notebooks
+    tests/			# test data and notebooks images/             # Images for the repo
 ```

 # Setup